 It is every parent’s nightmare: your toddler bites another child and is too young to say sorry.

 You may feel that your parenting is to blame or that the boisterous nursery environment is turning your child into a bully.
+There might be several reasons as to why a child could behave in such a manner, which might include their inability to express, attract attention, or defend themselves!
+‘How can you stop your child from biting??’ is a common problem which perturbs all parents at some stage in their lives.
 However, scientists now suggest that genetic factors largely explain toddler aggression and that external factors may have little influence.

 Eric Lacourse, a psychologist at the University of Montreal who led the study, said: “Parents should feel less guilty about this and be more modest about their power to influence their children.”